 Ask any piano teacher about parents and they are sure to have some interesting stories.
-A piano teacher myself, I have had everything from a parent who has ordered a pizza mid-lesson, to a parent who insisted that the piano app on their iPad was good enough for their child’s at-home parctise.
+A piano teacher myself, I have had everything from a parent who has ordered a pizza mid-lesson, to a parent who insisted that the piano app on their iPad was good enough for their child’s at-home practise.
 So how are we to cope when a teacher insists on staying in the room during the lesson?

 Managing students and their parents can sometimes become a delicate balancing act.
 Overbearing parents, who are overly involved or excessively intrusive, can pose a challenge.
 Here are some practical solutions to help you maintain a harmonious teaching environment.